24 March 2007—22 April 2007

 When I was pedaling through the northern out skirts of Rockhampton, I hit a car.
 At least I thought I did.
 When I looked up from my handle bar I saw a bloke hanging from the rear left window of a white sedan with a big cheesy grin and something that resembled a heavy rubber object.
 It could have been something used after hours, I’ll never know because they didn’t hang around, but the fact of the matter was I got whacked and it was no accident, but I was lucky.
 A few days later I met a Canadian cyclist that had had a beer bottle thrown at him from a speeding vehicle.
 It hit him on the leg and the painful bruise lasted months.

 That kind of incident can ruin an afternoon, but despite the hazard, I felt no resentment at all towards the guy that hit me.
 In fact quite the opposite, any negativity I quickly shook and I felt good, even empowered.
 The way I have reacted to certain situations has occasionally concerned me, and for good reason.
-Once I chased two guys down a dark street in Madrid, jumped one of them and chocked him purple until I reclaimed my stolen property.
-I’m not violent at all, which make that reaction seem even dumber.
+Once I chased two guys down a back alley in Madrid and jumped one of them to reclaim my stolen property.
+It was pure stupidity.
 I just did it without thinking—there was no time.
 But somehow, I’ve felt myself adapting to a reality that can be hostile at times.
 I need to be able to take control when it counts.
 In that sense, I’m glad I’m doing this journey now and not seven years ago when I first conceived the idea.
 In any case, it was only going to turn out to be a mundane, unmemorable, truck-battling day.

 The further north the greater the distances between towns, sometimes 100 km.
 At one point I ran out of food and had to scavenge a couple of pieces of bread and a banana at a rest area to keep going.
 The environment changed daily, from bone-dry plains to mountainous, brilliant-green oceans of sugarcane and then drought stricken land once again.
 I loved exploring the sleepy little settlements.